-Some people also believe that by using leuprolide to suppress the production of testosterone you can reduce the toxicity of any mercury in your child’s system and thereby reduce the autistic symptoms.
+Other people think that reducing the level of testosterone will reduce the toxicity of any mercury in your body.

 There is no scientifically valid or reliable research evidence to suggest that Leuprolide is effective in reducing any of the problem behaviours associated with autism.